ConsoleMage/data-structures-and-algorithms-project/README.md

 To assist in this optimization, you will use an LLM to suggest improvements, ensuring the code is efficient, scalable, and meets performance expectations.

-## Activity 1: Activity: Hands-On Microsoft Copilot Code Generation
+## Activity 1: Hands-On Microsoft Copilot Code Generation

 <img width="1837" height="1208" alt="Untitled" src="https://github.com/user-attachments/assets/7f7fd1a7-16c2-4441-a934-6cc73e19e0b6" />
 <img width="1837" height="1208" alt="Untitledddd" src="https://github.com/user-attachments/assets/297e4a11-bcba-4e26-8e94-b18d8331c297" />